Anachoretic/Asus-TUF-Linux/Distro Setup/arch-and-derivatives.md

 If your GPU isn’t listed (Pascal and older, or Quadro/Studio cards), please refer to the [Arch Wiki page for NVIDIA drivers](https://wiki.archlinux.org/title/NVIDIA) to determine which driver version is supported for your GPU.

+{% hint style="info" %}
+The earliest TUF models came with 10XX series GPUs, and those laptops are now quite old.
+Most of them are likely no longer in use, so they are excluded from this guide.
+However, the steps to install the drivers can still be found in the Arch Wiki linked above.
+{% endhint %}

 You can compare your gpu architecture in the chart below: